 Breakfast is usually cheaper than lunch or dinner and therefore represents poorer value.

 Where can I find out what restaurants are on the plan?

-The 2019 Disney Dining Plan list has not yet been published.
+The final 2020 Disney Dining Plan list has not yet been published.

 Do we need to book tables in advance?